How people work together is more important than SOPs

 - Watch Amy Edmondson’s TED Talk on psychological safety.

-- Clarify roles and responsibilities of team members.
+- Clarify the roles and responsibilities of team members.

 - Develop concrete project plans to provide transparency into every individual’s work.